nix-community/nix-unstable-installer/README.md

 case of disagreement).

-A big thanks to [@lilyinstarlight](https://github.com/lilyinstarlight) who took this project from its hacky state to a something well finished.
+A big thanks to [@lilyinstarlight](https://github.com/lilyinstarlight) who took this project from its hacky state to something well finished.

 ## License